jolman009/literati-library/legal/cookie-consent-implementation.md

 ### 3.2 CCPA Requirements

 **Must Have**:
-- ✅ "Do Not Sell My Personal Information" link (if selling data - Literati doesn't)
+- ✅ "Do Not Sell My Personal Information" link (if selling data - ShelfQuest doesn't)
 - ✅ Clear disclosure of data collection in Privacy Policy
-- ✅ Opt-out mechanism for data sales (N/A for Literati)
+- ✅ Opt-out mechanism for data sales (N/A for ShelfQuest)

-**Literati Status**: ✅ Compliant (no data selling, clear Privacy Policy)
+**ShelfQuest Status**: ✅ Compliant (no data selling, clear Privacy Policy)

 ### 3.3 LGPD (Brazil) Requirements